wdkuchler/numato-pas/README.md

 This device is usefull to turn ON and OFF motors, ligths, power supply, etc.

-You can run this on WSL (Windows Subsystem for Linux) where device name corresponding:
+You can run this utility on WSL (Windows Subsystem for Linux) where device name corresponding:

 Windows COM1 => Linux /dev/ttyS1, Windows COM2 => Linux /dev/ttyS2, Windows COM3 => Linux /dev/ttyS3, etc.